Weiming-Hu/AnalogsEnsemble/_posts/2019-03-01-using-gribConverter-on-cheyenne.md

 ## Introduction

-This tutorial shows how to use the data preprocessing tools (`gribConverter`, `windFieldCalculator`) in the AnEn package to prepare the data to the correct form that can be directly a number of computation tools (`similarityCalculator`, `analogGenerator`, `RAnEn`) to generate analog ensembles.
-Addition to that, this tutorial also shows how to automate and parallelize the process.
+This tutorial shows how to use the data preprocessing tools (`gribConverter`, `windFieldCalculator`) in the AnEn package to reformat the data to the correct form that can be directly used by a number of computation tools (`similarityCalculator`, `analogGenerator`, `RAnEn`) to generate analog ensembles.
+Addition to that, this tutorial also shows how to automate and parallelize the process on Cheyenne supercomputers.

 This tutorial assumes the basic knowledge on bash script language and that `AnEn` package has already been successfully installed.
 More information of how to install `AnEn` on Cheyenne can be found [here](https://weiming-hu.github.io/AnalogsEnsemble/2019/02/17/build-on-cheyenne.html).

+This tutorial also assumes that you have already built the AnEn tools.
+Instructions for building the tools can be found [here](https://weiming-hu.github.io/AnalogsEnsemble/2019/02/17/build-on-cheyenne.html).

-## Data Preparation
+## Data Preparation and Goals

 A large collection (~5.4TB) of data from [North American Mesoscale Forecast model](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam) have been downloaded for the time period from October, 2008, to July, 2018.
 The original files are `.g2.tar` files and an example for the file name is `nam_218_2008102900.g2.tar`.
 Files have already been arranged by `YearMonth` in each folder as follows: